 Readers who are familiar with loophole-free Bell tests may worry that performing the runs of an LF experiment in parallel may lead to the so-called ``memory loophole'' and in particular the ``simultaneous memory loophole''~\cite{Barrett_2002}: carrying runs in parallel may increase the likelihood of correlations between runs and hence lead to a higher chance of violating the inequalities.

 This worry is essentially about the assumption that all the data in the parallel runs are independent and identically distributed.
-Such an assumption is also needed when the runs of the experiments are carried out sequentially instead of in parallel (and hence the \enquote{memory loophole} still exists in sequential experiment).
+Such an assumption is also needed when the runs of the experiments are carried out sequentially instead of in parallel (and hence the \enquote{memory loophole} still exists in sequential experiments).
 It has been argued in the context of Bell experiments that it is possible to close the simultaneous loophole by careful experimental designs and sophisticated statistical analysis~\cite{Barrett_2002,jpa512003bib22,Bierhorst_2015}.
-This suggests that there may also be a way to close the simultaneously memory loophole in the Veronika protocol.
+This suggests that there may also be a way to close the simultaneous memory loophole in the Veronika protocols.

 However, our case is not completely analogous, as there is an additional potential source of correlations arising from Veronika's interactions with all the Charlies, which may introduce correlations between the runs.
-We leave to future research to understand what kind of additional simultaneous memory loophole it will bring and how to resolve it.
+We leave it to future research to understand what kind of additional simultaneous memory loophole it will bring and how to resolve it.